prathmeshmishra/2023-Sales-and-Customer-Insights-A-Tableau-Dashboard-Analysis/README.md

 Profit,
 Quantity,
 Sales Profit Trend Over Time Chart,
-Sales & Profit by Subcategory Charts
+Sales & Profit by Subcategory Charts.
 This dashboard provides a comprehensive overview of sales performance, helping stakeholders quickly assess the overall health of the business.

 Customer Dashboard: